StevenBlack/k7waterfront/topic/PressRelease-CORK-2008-11-10.md

 Kingston hosts the annual <a href="http://cork.org">CORK</a> regattas and a number of other major events, including the 2007 VOLVO Youth Sailing ISAF World Championship.
 We are committed to deliver excellence in regatta management, encouraging the development of youth and elite athletes, volunteers and officials.

-''To better focus the events'', the August CORK event format has been modified to include three major events, each with their own focus;
+**To better focus the events**, the August CORK event format has been modified to include three major events, each with their own focus;

 ###August 19 - 22, 2009: CORK International Event